Gujarat poll result sends message that Narendra Modi will be re-elected prime minister in 2024: Amit Shah - ExBulletin

 Speaking on the virtues of cleanliness, Shah said that unless people work together, no government can make a village or town clean.

-Mr. Shah inaugurated and laid foundation stones for various projects in the Gandhinagar-North Assembly constituency and also launched a campaign for plastic-free villages from Moti Adraj village in the state capital.
+Shah has inaugurated and laid foundation stones for various projects in Gandhinagar-North Assembly Constituency and also launched a campaign for plastic-free villages from Moti Adraj village in the state capital.

 |